-Start your daily maintenance by checking grease levels because it leads you around most of the drill’s major components, including the drive chain and water swivel.
-While greasing, inspect the drive chain for any slack that needs to be removed, clear slip plates of grease and soil, and tighten any loose bolts.
+Start your daily maintenance by checking grease levels because doing so will lead you around most of the drill’s major components, including the drive chain and water swivel.
+While greasing, inspect the drive chain for any slack that needs to be removed and clear slip plates of grease and soil.
+Also, tighten any loose bolts.

 3. Drawworks to the Mast